-It is the policy of Campbell County Memorial Hospital (CCMH) to fully comply with all the laws and regulations that relate to or affect the delivery of health care services and the billing for those services.
-These laws and regulations apply to CCMH because the Hospital receives payment for services from Medicare, Medicaid, and other government programs.
+It is the policy of Campbell County Health (CCH) to fully comply with all the laws and regulations that relate to or affect the delivery of health care services and the billing for those services.
+These laws and regulations apply to CCH because the system receives payment for services from Medicare, Medicaid, and other government programs.

-CCMH wants all employees to act in ways to protect and strengthen the Hospital’s reputation for honesty.
-To do so, the Hospital expects all employees to obey all laws that apply to their jobs and to help the Hospital make sure that all laws that apply to the hospital are followed.
+CCH wants all employees to act in ways to protect and strengthen the Hospital’s reputation for honesty.
+To do so, the system expects all employees to obey all laws that apply to their jobs and to help the system make sure that all laws that apply to the hospital are followed.

 Fraud and Abuse Compliance Program